-In honor of National Banana Bread Day (no kidding), my husband and I are sharing a fantastic banana bar recipe that we published in our 13th Coffeehouse Mystery.
+In honor of National Banana Bread Day, my husband and I are sharing a fantastic banana bar recipe from our Coffeehouse Mystery series.

 ![]() |